PostHog/posthog.com/contents/apps/timestamp-parser/docs.md

 - Hour
 - Minute

+## What are the requirements for this app?

+The Timestamp Parser requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

+Not running 1.30.0?
+Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/self-host/configure/upgrading-posthog)!

 ## How do I install the Timestamp Parser app?

-1. Visit the "Apps" page in your instance of PostHog.
+1. Visit the 'Apps' page in your instance of PostHog.
 2. Search for 'Timestamp Parser' and select the app, press Install.
 3. Follow the on-screen steps to configure the app.